GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 09: Containment and Eradication

 Containment followed a deliberate sequence.
-The account was disabled first to immediately cut the attacker's access.
-Sessions were revoked next to invalidate any access tokens the attacker was holding in an active browser session.
-Only then were the cleanup actions completed,  password reset, inbox rule removal, forwarding disabled, email purged, IOCs blocked.

-The sequence matters because an attacker with an active session can continue operating in the mailbox even after a password reset if the session tokens are not separately revoked.
-And inbox rules persist independently of credentials, a password reset does not remove them.
-An attacker who retains working inbox rules continues to receive forwarded emails even after losing the ability to authenticate directly.
+The account was disabled first, sessions were revoked second, and cleanup followed.
+The order matters because an attacker holding an active session token can keep operating in the mailbox even after a password reset.
+Inbox rules also persist independently of credentials, so resetting the password without removing the rules leaves the forwarding active.

-The phishing email was permanently removed from the mailbox via hard delete in Defender XDR, confirmed with Approval ID 97983e in the action center audit trail.
-The sender address and both attacker-controlled domains were added to the Tenant Allow/Block List to prevent future delivery to any mailbox in the organisation.
+All three inbox rules were deleted and forwarding was disabled.
+The phishing email was hard deleted from the mailbox with Approval ID 97983e logged in the action center.
+The sender address and both attacker domains were added to the Tenant Allow/Block List to block future delivery across the entire organisation.

 ---
 <img width="894"  alt="image" src="https://github.com/user-attachments/assets/65e10c90-30f0-4500-b961-799182a7d571" />